 Chris Kirkpatrick was killed at the end of the "*NSYNC vs. KISS" fight when Gene Simmons crushed him thanks to Ace Frehley popping the balloons that lifted Gene to the ceiling.
 The very same balloons Chis used on him earlier in the fight.

 Bill Gates ultimately was killed by his own Robotic Michael Flatley after he used it to kill the human version.

 David Duchovny and Gillian Anderson defeat Will Smith and Tommy Lee Jones in the Men In Black vs. The X-Files match, despite the MIBs dominating the action while David rambles on about a conspiracy, after the MIBs accidentally point their BFG the wrong way and fire.

 Michael Jackson tries to use "Moonwalker Magic" to transform into a deadly creature, but it doesn't work and instead he transforms into a hamster, making an easy kill for Madonna.

 David Copperfield tries to one-up David Blaine by levitating over a pit of piranhas, but he loses concentration and falls in.

-Steven Spielberg loses in his match with Alfred Hitchcock, despite his opponent barely even fighting, when the spirits he summons turn on him because they didn't pay him for their appearance in Raiders of the Lost Ark.
-(And left them out of The Temple of Doom.)
+Steven Spielberg loses in his match with Alfred Hitchcock, despite his opponent barely even fighting, when the spirits from the Ark of the Covenant turn on him because he didn't pay them for their appearance in Raiders of the Lost Ark (And left them out of The Temple of Doom).